KnowageLabs/Knowage-Documentation/functionalities-guide/FreeInquiry/ka_user_freeinquiry.rst

    |image245|

-   Figure 9.31: LAST_YEAR function example: output of changing the reference year. in the “selected fields” area and the measure “unit sold” where the LAST_YEAR function is set on 0 or 1.
-Figure 9.32 and Figure 9.33 show an example.
+   Figure 9.31: LAST_YEAR function example: output of changing the reference year.

    |image246|

    Figure 9.32: LAST_YEAR function example: last-year sold products compared to the last-twoyear ones.

    |image247|

 Figure 9.33: LAST_YEAR function example: output of last-year sold products compared to the last-two-year ones.

 Note that the operator allows to visualize the sum of sales upon 2 years per month.
 In other words, LAST_YEAR(1) set to the month level starts the progression from the aggregated value of 2015 to which it adds the sales of 2016.

-The LAST_MONTH

 The **LAST\ \_\ MONTH** function.

 This operator is very similar to the previous one.
 In this case the reference time period is the month.
 Remember that if the user does not specify the name of the referenced month the system will take the current one by default.

 -  Figure 9.34 and Figure 9.35 the user wants to count the sales of last three months.

    |image248|